rmobis/mc426/README.md

 npm run production
 ```

-If you want to watch for changes and let Laravel Mix automatically recompile the sass files, run the following command:
+If you want to watch for changes and let Laravel Mix automatically recompile the SASS files, run the following command:

 ```bash